 What is it that gives people the strength to live by their decisions?
-Perhaps it is it the pursuit of the truth or at least the desire to know ones' self and ones' maker better?
+Perhaps it is it the pursuit of the truth or at least the desire to know oneself and one’s maker better?

 The Taliban Don’t Like My Knickers is a devised play using projected found footage taken from Afghan feature films and various TV interviews with Yvonne Ridley to create an abstract subtext.

 Thanks to the support of POET and private funding from Tom Berend, DYSPLA was able to take The Taliban Don’t Like My Knickers–an original play–to the Toronto Fringe Festival.
 The Taliban Don’t Like My Knickers was devised and developed in 8 workshops and is our pilot into the WHITEBOX process.